Installation

 KMI

-Kernel Module Interface (KMI), kernel versions with the same KMI are compatible, this is what "general" means in GKI; conversely, if the KMI is different, then these kernels are not compatible with each other, and flashing a kernel image with a different KMI than your device may cause a bootloop.
+Kernel Module Interface (KMI), kernel versions with the same KMI are compatible, this is what "general" means in GKI; conversely, if the KMI is different, then these kernels aren't compatible with each other, and flashing a kernel image with a different KMI than your device may cause a bootloop.

 Specifically, for GKI devices, the kernel version format should be as follows: